-At the very least your website should be a shopfront, with your logo & branding, a display of your products & services, some information about your business and options for visitors to contact you.
+At the very minimum, your website should be a shopfront, with your logo & branding, a display of your products & services, some information about your business, and options for visitors to contact you.

 But what if your website looks fantastic but isn’t actually doing anything?
 We looked at this common issue in “What, Your Web Designer didn’t SEO your Website?” and said we’d address the pointers, so here are some signs that your web designer doesn’t do SEO.